-Scholarships can help minimize your student loan debt and help make your college degree even more affordable.
-Scholarship qualifications are wide ranging, and many are based on criteria that do not include your GPA or course grades.
+Scholarships can help minimize your student loan debt and make your college degree even more affordable.

-Check out the resources listed below for scholarship opportunities you may be interested in applying to win.
+Check out the resources listed below for scholarship opportunities you may be interested in applying to receive.

 Rasmussen College is a Dollars for Scholars partner, matching up to $500 in Dollars for Scholars awards per student.
 Dollars for Scholars is a volunteer-operated community scholarship foundation.
 Managed by a Board of Trustees, the purpose of Dollars for Scholars is to raise funds for local scholarships and grant awards to deserving local students.